-While lending institutions have been legally required (for loans closed past July '99) to cancel Private Mortgage Insurance (PMI) at the point his mortgage balance (for a loan closed past July of '99) goes down below seventy-eight percent of the price of purchase, but not when the loan's equity is above 22%.
-(There are some loans that are not covered by this law -like a number of "high risk' loans.)
-The good news is that you can cancel your PMI yourself (for a mortgage that closed after July '99), without considering the original price of purchase, at the point your equity gets to twenty percent.
+Beginning in 1999, lenders have been required to cancel a borrower's Private Mortgage Insurance (PMI) at the point his mortgage balance (for a loan closed past July of '99) goes down below seventy-eight percent of the price of purchase, but not when the loan's equity reaches over twenty-two percent.
+(Certain "higher risk" morgages are not included.)
+The good news is that you can cancel your PMI yourself (for your mortgage loan closing after July '99), no matter the original price of purchase, once the equity climbs to twenty percent.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.